 Feature image above: Photo Credit: Kevin Kossowan // Location: Lady’s Hat Farm, Castor, AB

-Over the past year, the Young Agrarians team and our contributors have been working hard at creating the first edition of the Alberta Land Access Guide.
+The Young Agrarians team and our contributors have been working hard at creating the first edition of the Alberta Land Access Guide.
 It’s a toolkit for new farmers like YOU.

-It’s a collection of stories of wins, loses, and everything in-between.
+It’s a collection of stories of wins, losses, and everything in-between.
 We hope you can use these experiences to guide you through this big, rather intimidating step in your career path as a regenerative farmer.
 (Don’t worry, we’re here to walk you through it, step-by-step).
 For land seekers, it will give you ideas to explore when you are looking for land.
 For land holders, it will give you context around what new farmers are looking for.

 The Alberta Land Access Guide is a one-of-a-kind guide that can help you envision the future farm that you want to create.

 - Leasing land: benefits, options, and reviewing your terms of agreement, and more